peasy/Peasy.NET-Samples/README.md

 However, there is a multitude of configuration possibilities.
 The [configurations](https://github.com/peasy/Samples#configurations) section provides details on setting up many potential configurations.

+You can view an application walkthru of the WPF Application [here](https://youtu.be/EdBKA6m_HKY).

 ### SQL Server Setup

 The sample applications can be configured to interact with a SQL Server database.
 Here are the steps to setup a SQL Server database for use by the sample applications: